 5.06.
 Describe why this measure is superior to competing measures (e.g., a more valid or efficient way to measure quality).
 Alternatively, justify endorsing an additional measure.

 Provide analyses when possible.

-Not competing measures found.
-2872 measures annual cognitive assessments in patients with an established dementia diagnosis, whereas our measure looks at diagnosis rates.
+No competing measures.
+2872 measures annual cognitive assessment for patients with an established dementia diagnosis, whereas our slooks at undiagnosed cognitive impairment.